distant-viewing/dvt/README.md

 video file) to finish.
 You can see an example of the toolkit's output on several video files [here](https://www.distantviewing.org/labs/).

-## Getting started with the Python API
+## Low-level API: Getting started with the Python interface

 The command line tools provide a fast way to get started with the toolkit, and there is much more functionality available when using the full Python